RedisLabs/redislabs-docs/content/rs/developing/crdbs/_index.md

 the syncer initiates full reconciliation with other peers in the CRDB.

 ## INFO

+The INFO command shows these statistics differently for CRDBs:

+- DBSIZE (in `shard-cli info`) reports key header instances, not unique keys.
+- The keys count in DBSIZE (in `shard-cli info`) can be less than Expires (in `bdb-cli info`) because expires are not always removed when a key becomes a tombstone.
+- The Expires average TTL (in `bdb-cli info`) is computed for local expires only.

 The INFO command has an additional crdt section which provides advanced troubleshooting information (applicable to support etc.):